fi-muni/PA165/tasks/seminar04.md

 ## Persistence Seminar 01
+Do not forget to checkout branch seminar04!
+Do not work in master!
 This first seminar tries to be as minimalistic as possible.
 You will work with in-memory database and just one Main Class (MainJavaSe.java).
 You will be asked to implement parts of methods.
 Then you will run the method by modifying the Main method.
 For example if I want to try method corresponding to task07(), then I will modify the main method this way:
   ```java
 		emf = Persistence.createEntityManagerFactory("javaSeUnit");
 		// BEGIN YOUR CODE